 Establish clear boundaries with your spouse.
 Let him know that it is OK for him to maintain a relationship with his mother without involving you.
 By doing this you can eliminate the pressure to please your mother-in-law; chances are she doesn’t want to be your friend, either.
 If your spouse is constantly pushing you into uncomfortable situations, make it clear that friendship is not a necessity and that it’s OK for him to have a relationship or do things together that do not involve you.
 Trust me, you will be much happier and your marriage with suffer significantly less in the long run.

-I learned this the hard way.
+I learned this the hard way with my husband’s mother.
 After years of accommodation and fake smiles, I stopped worrying about making her happy and started worrying about my own happiness.
 The truth is, a truly toxic mother-in-law will never be happy.
 Do you find yourself planning events, inviting her to parties, attending holidays, dinners and birthdays just for her to show up and ruin your fun?
 If you find yourself in situations where your mother-in-law is ruining exciting and fun memories it is time to take a step back and realize maybe she shouldn’t be there at all.
 Talk to your spouse and let him know that you don’t want to spend happy times trying to please an unpleasable person; it most likely bothers him, too.

-She might put her own selfishness above her child’s happiness.
+3. Know she might put her own selfishness above her child’s happiness.

 It is sad to imagine a mother not being happy for her child, especially when he has created such a beautiful and loving life and family with you.
 Unfortunately, it is all too common.
 Dealing with the selfishness that comes along with a toxic mother-in-law means having compassion for your spouse.
 This will bring you closer, because he is dealing with the effects of a toxic mother, as well.